Bruin-Dev/Intelygenz/docs/backups/TERRAFORM_RECOVERY_PLAN.md

 ![](../diagrams/workflows/backups/stages.drawio.svg)

-The project generates the next TF state files, and it's executed in order:
+The project generates the next TF state files, and it is executed in order:
 - Global: Infrastructure that is global in AWS
 - Primary(regional): Infrastructure that is in the primary region.
 - secondary(regional): Infrastructure that is in the secondary region.